DimaGotsul/F1-report-Api/README.md

 # F1-report-Api

-It was also my task from the course and it was based on the previous project (F1-report) In that project I used Flask for creating app, flask-restful for creating class for api, flasgger for creating swagger and unittest for testing.
+It was my task from the course based on the previous project (F1-report).
+In that project I used Flask for creating app, flask-restful for creating class for api, flasgger for creating swagger and unittest for testing.